My Trimix Diver Course

 - You will need a Primary and a Primary Backup regulator on your Bottom Gas supply.

-- You will need two deco gas regulators.
+- You will need two deco gas regulators, one O2 clean.

-- You need an SPG connected to the first stage regulator, for each gas supply.
+- You need an SPG, or integrated transponder connected to the first stage regulator, for each gas supply, not necessarily each regulator.

 - You will also need a means to plan your dives using your dive computer, Smart Phone, laptop, or tablet.
-Examples of popular dive planners are IDeco, and MV-Planner.
+The algorithm of your planner should match the algorithm of your dive computer.
+Examples of popular dive planners are IDeco, Ultimate Planner, Baltic Planner, and Multi-Deco.
+You can link to the MV Planner free download

 - You will need lights: